 Published date: 11 March, 2019

-Based on customer feedback, on 1 April 2019, we’re changing the default roles that receive email notifications from Azure Monitor Application Insights Smart Detection.
-This feature proactively analyses the telemetry sent by your application and notifies you if it finds abnormal patterns or issues.
+Based on customer feedback, on April 1, 2019, we’re changing the default roles that receive email notifications from Azure Monitor Application Insights Smart Detection.
+This feature proactively analyzes the telemetry sent by your application and notifies you if it finds abnormal patterns or issues.

 This change will affect all Smart Detection rules, excluding the following ones:

 - Smart Detection rules marked as preview.
 These rules don’t support email notifications today.

 - Failure Anomalies rule.
 This rule will start targeting the new default roles after it’s migrated from a classic alert to the unified alerts platform.
 (More information is available in the Azure Monitor documentation.)